European-XFEL/Karabo/src/pythonGui/README.md

 - [X] Move the Widget Controllers

 - [X] Port the Scene [LARGE]:
-    - [X] Port BaseWidgetContainer into WidgetContainer (started; refactor/scene-base branch)
+    - [X] Port BaseWidgetContainer into WidgetContainer
     - [X] Remove the widget wrappers!
     - [X] Port scene building
         - [X] Use the binding controller registry instead of boilerplate mappings